panva/jose/docs/README.md

   - `algorithms`: `string[]` Array of expected signing algorithms.
 JWT signed with an algorithm not found in this option will be rejected. **Default:** accepts all algorithms available on the passed key (or keys in the keystore)
-  - `profile`: `<string>` To validate a JWT according to a specific profile, e.g. as an ID Token.
-    Supported values are 'id_token', 'at+JWT' (draft), and 'logout_token' (draft). **Default:** 'undefined' (generic JWT).
-Combine this option with the other ones like `maxAuthAge` and `nonce` or `subject` depending on the use-case.
-Draft profiles are updated as minor versions of the library, therefore, since they may have breaking changes use the `~` semver operator when using these and pay close attention to changelog and the drafts themselves.
   - `audience`: `<string>` &vert; `string[]` Expected audience value(s).
 When string an exact match must be found in the payload, when array at least one must be matched.
   - `typ`: `<string>` Expected JWT "typ" Header Parameter value.
 An exact match must be found in the